RandomSeeded/pixyll/_posts/2017-04-06-dumb-inits.md

 In surf pings, what WOULD have happened if you put the API call in a gen_server:call?
 It would fail, and that would kill the parent.
 The parent would be restarted, but would not retry until the next day.

+Actually this is all completely irrelevant.

+What actually happened is: I had a dumb supervisor setting, and that killed everything, and then I was sad.